Reading about Food and Digestive Systems

 Getting the right nutrients and getting fiber in your diet is extremely important.
 The nutrients keep your system running well, while fiber helps to move waste through your digestive system.
 If you do not get enough fiber you may become constipated; unable to pass waste.

 Foodborne illnesses usually result from food or drink contaminated by harmful bacteria.
 This often results in diarrhea.
-To avoid foodborne illness you can:
+To avoid foodborne illness, you can:

-- Always wash your hands after you go to the bathroom.
+- Always wash your hands after you go to the bathroom

-- Always wash your hands before you eat.
+- Always wash your hands before you eat

-- Make sure that meats, fish, poultry, and eggs are thoroughly cooked before you eat it.
+- Make sure that meats, fish, poultry, and eggs are thoroughly cooked

 Food allergies can be dangerous, even deadly.
 Common food allergies are: peanut, eggs, fish, milk, and shellfish.
 If you suspect that you have a food allergy, a medical doctor could be able to check.